-- 2.1 Universities, like all public bodies, have a duty to conduct their affairs in a responsible and open manner and to comply with the requirements of funding bodies, the principles of their Charter and Statutes and the parameters outlined in the reports of the Committee on Standards in Public Life. - 2.2 The Vice-Chancellor and President has overall responsibility for this policy and for reviewing the effectiveness of actions taken in response to concerns raised under this policy. - 2.3 The Whistleblowing Officer (the Head of Legal Services) has day-to-day operational responsibility for this policy and must ensure that all managers and other individuals who might deal with concerns or investigations under this policy receive appropriate training. - 2.4 The Whistleblowing Officer, in conjunction with the Equal Opportunities and HR Committee and the Audit Committee will review this policy from a legal and operational perspective at least once every three years.
+- 2.1 Universities, like all public bodies, have a duty to conduct their affairs in a responsible and open manner and to comply with the requirements of funding bodies, the principles of their Charter and Statutes and the parameters outlined in the reports of the Committee on Standards in Public Life. - 2.2 The Vice-Chancellor and President has overall responsibility for this policy and for reviewing the effectiveness of actions taken in response to concerns raised under this policy. - 2.3 The Whistleblowing Officer (University Secretary and General Counsel) has day-to-day operational responsibility for this policy and must ensure that all managers and other individuals who might deal with concerns or investigations under this policy receive appropriate training. - 2.4 The Whistleblowing Officer, in conjunction with the HR and Equity Committee and the Audit and RiskCommittee will review this policy from a legal and operational perspective at least once every three years.